j-5-s/backbone-di/readme.md

 and then fetch the data from the server.

 ## Install
-You only need the single file located at public/javascripts/dataStore.js or the minified version.
-The rest of this repo is for tests and a small bit of backbone/requirejs for buid/demo purposes
+You only need the single file located at public/javascripts/backbone-di.js.
+The rest of this repo is for tests and a small bit of backbone/requirejs for buid/demo purposes.
+Place that file in your root requirejs folder (like the text.js plugin).

 ### Install the demo locally
 ```